salesforce/offline-app-developer-starter-kit/README.md

 ## Prerequisites

-- Your organization must have the following permissions enabled:
+- The Salesforce product team will enable the following permissions for your organization during onboarding:
   - `LightningWebRuntime`
   - `LightningSDK`
   - `Briefcase`